citp/privacy-policy-historical/1/1m/1mo/1mobile.com.md

-> *The following text is extracted and transformed from the 1mobile.com privacy policy that was archived on 2016-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160621012809id_/http%3A//www.1mobile.com/info/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1mobile.com privacy policy that was archived on 2016-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161226025408id_/http%3A//www.1mobile.com/info/privacy.html) for the most accurate reproduction.*

-# About Us
+# 1mobile-Privacy Policy

 1Mobile.com is serious about protecting the privacy of its users.
 We know the success of our business depends on our ability to maintain our user trust.

-If you have any concerns with our products or privacy policy, please [click here](mailto:contact@1mobile.com) to contact us.
+If you have any concerns with our products or privacy policy, please click here to contact us.
 We read every message submitted and try to reply to each one promptly.
 We may also file your comments to improve the program and site.

 When does 1mobile collect personally-identifiable information?

 1mobile will only collect your information if it is already licensed to us, for example, new software release subscriptions for users, software submissions from developers, or orders from customers.
 We won't collect any personally-identifiable information about you, such as your name, address, phone number, or email address without your knowledge, and will take measures to protect your privacy.